openrport/openrport/README.md

 Rport focuses only on remote management of those operating systems where an existing login mechanism can be used.
 It can be used for Linux and Windows, but also appliances and IoT devices providing a web-based configuration.
 From a technological perspective, [Ngrok](https://ngrok.com/) and [openport.io](https://openport.io) are similar products.
 Rport differs from them in many aspects.
 * Rport is 100% open source.
 Client and Server.
 Remote management is a matter of trust and security.
 Rport is fully transparent.
-* Rport comes with a user interface making the management of remote systems easy and user-friendly.
+* Rport will come with a user interface making the management of remote systems easy and user-friendly.
 * Rport is made for all operating systems with native and small binaries.
 No need for Python or similar heavyweights.
 * Rport allows you to self-host the server.
 * Rport allows clients to wait in standby mode without an active tunnel.
 Tunnels can be requested on-demand by the user remotely.

 **Supported operating systems**
 For the client almost all operating systems are supported and we provide binaries for a variety of Linux architectures and Microsoft Windows.
 Also, the server can run on any operation system supported by the golang compiler.
 At the moment we provide server binaries only for Linux X64 because this is the ideal platform for running it securely and cost effective.

 ![Rport Principle](./docs/rport-principle.svg "Rport Principle")